-There is no need to say thank for each and every email you receive.
-However there is a time a place when a simple response is needed.
+There is no need to say thank you for each and every email you receive.
+However there is a time and a place when a simple response is needed.

 Recently a well-established trade magazine asked for volunteers to write expert online columns.
 They never either acknowledged or replied to my email.
 Is this because they feel no need to demonstrate the basic simple courtesy just blogged by Ted Coine or is the requesting editor's email inbox so overstuffed they don't read half their emails?

 Worst of all, is it old guard establishment arrogance?

 Compare this experience with a smaller, newer website which made the same request and has taken the time to reply and nurture our relationship.
 They've even created a learning experience for me as an added bonus.

 It’s a competitive market no matter what your business, but especially for online content.
 Just look at AOL’s takeover of the Huffington Post.
 All email software lets you send automatic responses and create template emails to use to say ‘thanks but the post has been filled’.
 There is no excuse for bad manners.